jejacks0n/teaspoon/README.md

 Teabag
 ======

 Teabag is a Javascript test runner built on top of Rails.
-It can run headless using PhantomJS or in the browser within your Rails application.
-It's intention is to be the simplest, but most complete Javascript testing solution for Rails and the asset pipeline.
+It can run tests in the browser, or headless using PhantomJS.

+It's intention is to be the simplest to setup and most complete Javascript testing solution for Rails utilizing the asset pipeline.
 It ships with the ability to use Jasmine or Mocha and has custom reporters for both libraries.

-We've only just released Teabag, but we expect to be working on it for a while longer to get a glossy shine to everything.
-Check it out, write a few specs, and let us know what you think.
+We've just released Teabag, and we expect to be working on it for a while longer to get a glossy shine to everything, so check it out, write a few specs, and let us know what you think.
+Feedback and ideas would be awesome.

 Ok, another test runner, right?
 Really?
-Yeah, that's a tough one, but we're pretty confident Teabag is the nicest one you'll use.
-If not, you can swing by our offices in Denver and we'll give you a beer (and not even a crappy one).
+Yeah, that's a tough one, but we're pretty confident Teabag is the nicest one you'll find at the moment.
+And if not, you can swing by our offices in Denver and we'll hang out with you and share a beer if you're so inclined.

 ## Installation